What Is a Mouse Jiggler?

 As more organizations turn to remote and hybrid work arrangements, the rise of mouse jiggler use is likely to grow.
 It’s crucial for CISOs to understand that traditional cybersecurity defense layers, such as Endpoint Detection and Response (EDR) and Mobile Device Management (MDM) platforms, may not detect or remediate mouse jigglers programmatically and continuously.
 These tools typically monitor for malware and unauthorized access, but they may not detect unauthorized hardware that simulates user activity.

-Moreover, Sepio’s managed service team has observed that mouse jigglers are often introduced by subcontractors, temporary employees, or even attackers leveraging social-engineering techniques.
+Moreover, Sepio’s managed service team has observed a concerning trend.
+Mouse jigglers are often introduced by subcontractors or temporary employees.
+In some cases, attackers use social engineering techniques to deploy these devices.

 Mitigating the Risk of Mouse Jigglers